 - Evening and weekend programs

-Veterans get involved in drugs due to numerous reasons including homelessness, unemployment, separation from loved ones, and military-related stress and traumas.
-Here are a few things veterans must choose on their path to recovery:
+Veterans may get involved in drugs due to numerous reasons including homelessness, unemployment, separation from loved ones, and military-related stress and traumas.
+When considering rehab for veterans alcohol or drug rehab, here are a few things veterans should consider choosing on their path to recovery:

-- They should pick a VA or private trauma therapy designed to rewire their brain.
+- Pick a VA or private trauma therapy designed to rewire their brain.
 These processes help veterans heal from their traumas and overcome painful memories.

-- They should choose a dual diagnosis program that helps them with addiction challenges and mental health problems.
+- Choose a dual diagnosis program that helps with addiction challenges and mental health problems.

-- Registering with a rehab center that offers insurance benefits to veterans would be ideal/\.
+- Registering with a rehab center that offers insurance benefits to veterans is ideal.

 Military veterans have a plethora of reasons to develop drug and alcohol dependency.
 Since they have been through a lot of hardship and traumas, they might need prescription opioids to control their mental health issues.
-However, opioid is highly addictive.
-During drug abuse, veterans should consult with a VA facility center or private drug abuse treatment center.
+However, prescription opioids are addictive and likely to lead to drug abuse.
+Veterans suffering from drug addictions should consult with a VA facility center or private drug abuse treatment center.
 In both conditions, they can cover your treatment with health insurance.

 Frequently Asked Questions

-Hopefully, you now have a basic idea about drug and alcohol rehab for veterans.
-If you have other questions, check these frequently asked questions.
+By now you hopefully have a basic idea about drug and alcohol rehab options for veterans.
+Got any other questions?
+See these frequently asked questions below:

-Veterans visit veteran affairs drug and alcohol rehab for treatment.
+Generally, veterans visit Veteran Affairs drug and alcohol rehab for treatment.
 These programs offer vocational, social, medical, and rehabilitation therapies.
 The treatment involves psychiatric care, rehabilitation, and detoxification.

 Drug and alcohol treatment programs for veterans can last up to 48 months.
-But depending on the patient’s condition, the doctor might extend the duration.
+However, there’s no set length of time.
+The doctors will determine the treatment duration depending on the patient’s individual condition and progress.